Everything You Need to Know About the New Level 50 Life Jackets

 • General boating

-However, that comfort comes with conditions: Level 50 life jackets are not recommended for weak swimmers, non-swimmers, or situations where help is far away.
+However, that comfort comes with conditions: Level 50 buoyancy aids are not recommended for weak swimmers, non-swimmers, or situations where help is far away.
 These devices do not offer the same degree of protection in rough water or emergencies where the wearer might be unconscious or need to wait extended periods for rescue.

-One of the biggest changes under the new USCG rules is the way Level 50 jackets count toward legal life jacket inventory on boats.
+One of the biggest changes under the new USCG rules is the way Level 50 devices count toward legal PFD inventory on boats.
 Level 50 PFDs:

-• Must be worn during the activity to count as a legal life jacket.
+• Must be worn during the activity.
 You can’t just have them stowed onboard and count them toward your required inventory.

 • Are intended for calm, protected waters where rescue is near and the wearer is a strong swimmer.